 Work together with your team.
 My team and I would sometimes struggle to agree on certain things when we worked together on something, but it’s part of the fun of collaboration.
 Collaboration thrives when everyone is humble enough to accept what others bring.
 You have your own strengths as an individual and so does everyone else.

 Apply the organizational rules like Mandela, not Atilla!
 Fascism is not a good leadership style!

 Be a culture champion.

 Walk the talk.
-Leadership is about using your experience and wisdom to move others in a positive direction; it’s about empowering others by serving as an example.
-You have to know the culture of your chapter.
+Leadership is about using your experience and wisdom to move others in a positive direction.
+It’s about empowering others by serving as an example.
+You have to know the culture of your own organization or networking chapter.

 What you do, thunders above your head so loudly, I cannot hear the words you speak.
 Live the core values and walk the talk.